geerlingguy/ansible-role-filebeat/README.md

     filebeat_ssl_insecure: "false"

 Set this to `"true"` to allow the use of self-signed certificates (when a CA isn't available).

+### Windows-specific variables

+Due to different ways to package installation and service management in Windows some specific variables can be set:
+    filebeat_windows_version: 7.10.2 # exact version or 'latest'
+    filebeat_windows_configdir: 'C:\ProgramData\chocolatey\lib\filebeat\tools\' # directory to store Filebeat config file

 ### Overriding the filebeat template